eBuccaneer/node-request-parser/README.md

 ```

 #### sanitizeFunction
-Put all key in that you want to have parsed every time you use the parser.
+Put all keys in that you want to have parsed every time you use the parser.
 ```js
 var sanitizeFunction = function(propertyToSanitize) {
     return sanitizer.sanitize(propertyToSanitize);